DIY ChristmasTree Decorations

 If you’re a musical household this one is for you.
 Dig out some old sheet music you’re not using any more and cut it into a star shape.
 Mount it on some cardboard (bonus points for recycling old boxes) and then decorate with a bow or glitter.
 Then just holepunch the top, thread through a little ribbon or string and voila – a DIY tree decoration that’s a musical marvel.

-You can’t beat a classic!
+Dried fruits aren't just for mulled wine!
 We love dried orange or lemon on the tree and they make the whole house smell festive.
-Dry them out by slicing them thinly and popping them in the oven on low for a few hours (BBC Good Food has all the details).
+Dry them out by slicing them thinly and popping them in the oven on low for a few hours.
 We like to hang them with cinnamon sticks for that extra festive fragrance.

 Got a little spare time on your hands in the run up to Christmas, or like keeping your hands busy while you’re rewatching Elf for the thousandth time?
 Maybe it’s time to learn to crochet.
-Grab some yarn, crochet hooks and soon you’ll be able to make all sorts of ornaments.
-We like this crochet snowflake and this crochet gingerbread man.
+From snowflakes to gingerbread men and mini poinsettia, there's lots of patterns to choose from.

 Pom poms can make really distinctive decorations, all you need to do is choose a yarn that matches your Christmas colour scheme.
 We love a pop of colour on the tree (the bigger the pom pom the better!)
 Then it’s just a case of finding some cardboard, grabbing your scissors and going to work.
 Check out this tutorial to get started.